AI assistant — not human

 Measured through Viva Pulse surveys deployed quarterly.
 Questions focus on information findability, communication clarity, and feeling connected to company direction.
 Sentiment data closes the feedback loop between intranet improvements and employee satisfaction.

-EPC Group's proven methodology delivers a production-ready Viva intranet in 12-20 weeks.
-Each phase has defined deliverables, success criteria, and stakeholder checkpoints to prevent scope creep and ensure executive alignment.
+EPC Group's proven methodology provides a production-ready Viva intranet in 12 to 20 weeks.
+Each phase includes:

 Governance is not bureaucracy — it is the operating model that keeps your intranet alive, accurate, and trustworthy after launch day.
 Without governance, intranets decay within 6-12 months: content becomes outdated, communities go unmoderated, news stops being published, and employees lose trust in the platform.
 EPC Group implements governance across seven domains, each with clear ownership, policies, and enforcement mechanisms.